 In the case of a deployment, it will be stopped with the status ‘timeout-error’ and you’ll have to fix why your application has not been listening in time on the corresponding port.

-In a restart operation, we’ll retry to start the container 20 times with exponential backoff, then you’ll receive a notification email with a notice telling you that the scheduler didn’t manage to restart your container.
+In a restart or scale operation, we will retry to start the container 20 times with exponential backoff, then you’ll receive a notification email with a notice telling you that the scheduler didn’t manage to start your container.